Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 I want to explain Shor's algorithm, and I want to do it in a way where at least readers who know a bit about coding come away thinking "THAT's how it works?!", instead of being left with nothing but a general sense of confusion.

 I'll do my best to keep things simple and approachable, but I *will* be digging into the mathematical details.
-There have been [valiant attempts at explaining Shor without math](http://www.scottaaronson.com/blog/?p=208) (though frankly Scott does use quite a bit of math in that post), but I think real understanding requires knowing the details.
+I admit there have been [valiant attempts at explaining Shor without much math](http://www.scottaaronson.com/blog/?p=208)... but I think real understanding requires knowing the details.

 # Overview

-To understand Shor's quantum factoring algorithm, we'll work on first understand several smaller things.
+To understand Shor's quantum factoring algorithm, we'll work on first understanding several smaller things.
 Then it's just matter of seeing how they fit together into a story that cuts numbers into pieces.
 Each of those smaller things takes some work to understand, but I'll do my best to get the core ideas across.